Twitter takes first step toward going public

 "There was a lot of concern about whether they'd ever be able to insert advertising into their site," said Forrester analyst Nate Elliott.
 "They've shown it can be effective.
 They offer in many ways better measurement for marketers than larger companies like Facebook."

 Twitter's lead law firm will be Wilson Sonsini Goodrich & Rosati, the firm's chairman Larry Sonsini told Reuters in an email.
-Sonsini's firm is famous in Silicon Valley for taking public marquee names such as Apple, Netscape and Google.
+Sonsini's firm is famous in Silicon Valley for taking public marquee names such as Apple (AAPL.O), Netscape and Google (GOOG.O).

 JOSTLING FOR ROLES